Gruntfuggly/todo-tree/README.md

 - `tag` - highlights just the tag
 - `text` - highlights the tag and any text after the tag
 - `tag-and-comment` - highlights the comment characters (or the start of the match) and the tag
+- `tag-and-subTag` - as above, but allows the sub tag to be highlight too (with colours defined in custom highlights)
 - `text-and-comment` - highlights the comment characters (or the start of the match), the tag and the text after the tag
 - `line` - highlights the entire line containing the tag
 - `whole-line` - highlights the entire line containing the tag to the full width of the editor